graaphi/gtk-ui/README.md

 **This is a very early project with much work-in-progress, not ready for use.**

-Custom CSS classes for customizing your GTK-based applications and make beautiful interfaces.
+Custom CSS rules for customizing GTK-based applications and make beautiful graphic user interfaces.